Shih Tzu vs Havanese

 The Shih Tzu is known for being a low-energy toy breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu has specific care needs shaped by its genetics and build.
 The details below reflect current veterinary knowledge and breed data.

 With Family Members